junxit/us-congress-bills-111/metadata.md

 - 2009-12-02 — Mr. Kissell moved to suspend the rules and agree to the resolution.
 - 2009-12-02 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 915). (text: CR H13394)
 - 2009-12-02 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 915).(text: CR H13394)
+- 2009-12-03 — Received in the Senate and referred to the Committee on Armed Services.